Achievable logoAchievable logo

 Interpretation of energy profiles showing energies of reactants, products, activation energy, and ΔH for the reaction

-A reaction energy profile illustrates how energy changes along the reaction pathway:
+A reaction energy profile shows how energy changes along the reaction pathway.

-• The activation energy is the height from the reactant energy level to the transition state.
+• The activation energy is the energy difference from the reactants to the transition state.

-• The enthalpy change (ΔH) is the difference between the energy of the products and the energy of the reactants:
+• The enthalpy change (ΔH) is the energy difference between products and reactants:

 • If ΔH is negative, the reaction is exothermic.